JNJJNJ/Project3/README.md

 - John Teasley

 ## Overview
-For our research endeavor, we set out to investigate the correlation between  UFO sightings  and a diverse range of contributing factors such as Year and Shape, Light Pollution, Legality of Cannabis, Starbuck locations, and Latitude.
+For our research endeavor, we set out to investigate the correlation between  UFO sightings  and a diverse range of contributing factors such as Year and Shape, Light Pollution, Legality of Cannabis, Starbucks locations, and Latitude.
 Analyzing UFO sightings can pinpoint trends and patterns which will enable  us to better understand the mysteries in our universe and our place in it.

 :memo:
 **ABOUT:**